SCIFIHISTORY.NET

 For the record:

-A star is born!
 On this day in 2019 (in Japan), the good people of Tokyo were treated to an exclusive premiere engagement of Promare.
-Directed by Hiroyuki Imaishi from a story by Kazuki Nakashima and Michael Allan Schneider, the Animated/Fantasy featured the voices of John Eric Bentley, Steve Blum, and Melissa Fahn.
+Directed by Hiroyuki Imaishi from a story by Kazuki Nakashima and Michael Allan Schneider, the Animated/Fantasy featured the voices of John Eric Bentley, Steve Blum, Melissa Fahn, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A futuristic firefighting mecha service is created to protect the world."